Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: Spin relaxation during tunneling

 \subsection{Magnetic-field dependence}

-\placefig{sf-rel-mech-B}{ The total relative spin-flip tunneling rate $\widetilde{\varGamma}_{\upa\doa}$ (solid line) compared to those arising from the admixture (dashed) and spin-phonon (dotted) mechanisms only as well as divided into contributions due to the deformation-potential ({ {$\bm{\triangle}$}}) and piezoelectric ({ {$\bm{\triangledown}$}}) couplings to phonons, plotted as a function of the magnetic field; calculated for the sharp-interface double quantum dot at $T\mathbin{=}\SI{0}{\kelvin}$. } To systematically examine the magnetic-field dependence of spin relaxation rates, we need a more synthetic figure of merit, which would be immune to variations due to moving along the oscillating spectral density with rising Zeeman splitting.
-The latter has an evident impact on $\widetilde{\varGamma}_{\upa\doa/\doa\upa}$ and is unavoidable in practice, but its origin is unrelated to any channels of spin relaxation.
+To systematically examine the magnetic-field dependence of spin relaxation rates, we need a more synthetic figure of merit, which would be immune to variations due to moving along the oscillating spectral density with rising Zeeman splitting.
+The latter has an evident impact on $\widetilde{\varGamma}_{\upa\doa/\doa\upa}$ and is unavoidable in a real system, thus is of great practical importance.
+However, we would also like to reveal the more subtle impact via the influence of the magnetic field exerted by modifying the wave functions.
 Therefore, in \figref{sf-rel-mech-B}, we plot the ratio in which both of the rates, $\varGamma_{\upa\doa}$ and $\varGamma$ are calculated for the same transition energy.
 This is achieved by tuning the electric field to compensate for the Zeeman splitting.
-The choice of $E\mathbin{=}\SI{4.812}{\milli\electronvolt}$ results from the fact that it corresponds to the last (closest to the tunneling resonance) maximum in $\varGamma$ that is available for spin-flip tunneling at fields up to $B\mathbin{=}\SI{20}{\tesla}$, as the resonance in this case becomes wider with $B$.
-Apart from the total rate (solid line), we also plot those arising from the admixture (dashed) and spin-phonon (dotted) channels treated separately.
+The choice of $\Delta E=\SI{4.812}{\milli\electronvolt}$ results from the fact that it corresponds to the last (closest to the tunneling resonance) maximum in $\varGamma$ that is available for spin-flipping tunneling at fields up to $B=\SI{20}{\tesla}$, as the spin-flipping resonance in this case shifts with $B$.
+Apart from the total relative rate (solid line), we also plot those arising from the admixture (dashed) and spin-phonon (dotted) channels treated separately.
 As predicted, there is a nonzero rate of spin relaxation at $B\mathbin{\to}\SI{0}{\tesla}$.
-Although it is not shown here, so as not to dim the picture, the value has been checked down to $B\mathbin{=}\SI{e-4}{\tesla}$ and remains constant up to numerical precision.
-We find the total rate as dominated by the admixture channel, similarly to the case of spin relaxation in the Zeeman doublet \cite{MielnikPyszczorskiPRB2018}, with approximately $1.5$ order of magnitude smaller spin-phonon contribution.
-It should be noted here that rates due to various mechanisms are not strictly additive, as interactions may add up also destructively as well as the total effect may overcome sum of individual contributions if those enter via nonlinear terms in the Hamiltonian.
-However, such a significant difference in magnitudes allows us to determine the dominant channel without doubt.
-Additionally, we split the total rate into the contributions due to DP and PE couplings (symbols).
-These are additive, and we deal with almost negligible PE contribution to the rate generated by the DP coupling, which is understandable considering the transition energy exceeding the range of efficient PE interaction.
-The latter is subject to change for systems with narrower tunneling resonance, e.g., with larger interdot distance or bigger difference between the two dots.
-However, as this comes with strongly reduced tunneling rates, such structures are of lesser interest.
-Regarding the dependence on the magnetic field at its higher magnitudes, it is difficult to assess it for the total (and admixture-induced) rate.
-While it tends to scale as $B^4$ above $\SI{10}{\tesla}$, it is impossible to reproduce the moderate-field-range behavior with an $aB^4+c$ dependence.
-On the other hand, the spin-phonon-induced rate follows a well-defined $B^3+c$ trend.
-Thus, the unclear behavior has to come from the admixture contribution.
+Although it is not shown here, so as not to dim the picture, the value has been checked down to $B=\SI{e-4}{\tesla}$ and remains constant up to numerical precision.
+We find the total rate as dominated by the admixture channel, similarly to the case of spin relaxation in the Zeeman doublet \cite{MielnikPyszczorskiPRB2018}, with approximately $1.5$ orders of magnitude smaller spin-phonon contribution.
+It should be noted here that rates due to various mechanisms are not strictly additive, as interactions may also add up destructively, and the total effect may overcome the sum of individual contributions if those enter via nonlinear terms in the Hamiltonian.
+However, such a significant difference in magnitudes allows us to determine the dominant channel without a doubt.